 I didn’t really know what to expect of Iceland on my first visit.
 I just went on short trip because I wanted to see Sigur Rós.
 Little did I expect to be blown away in more ways than one… and that it would trigger many more trips to come.

 Sigur Rós has stirred my soul from the moment I accidently stumbled upon them early 2006.
 Out of curiosity I clicked on a link to a concert they played in Reykjavík at the end of 2005.
 It sounded interesting, and I left it playing in the background for the full length of the gig.
 Then, at the very end, came the song that truly blew me away.
 The song that made me an instant fan, ‘Popplagið’ – their epic masterpiece.
 Starting off with gently flowing guitar melodies, like a spring shower innocently drifting by.
-Then suddenly advancing like a distant thunder, changing into eerie chanting, slowly building up and finally unleashing in a furious explosion of sound, overwhelming like a lightning storm.
+Then suddenly advancing like a distant thunder.
+Slowly building up and finally unleashing into a furious explosion of sound, overwhelming like a lightning storm.
 It flooded into my soul and left me in complete awe.
 Wanting to hear more.

 I just had to go & see them live.

-So when they announced a free gig in a park in Reykjavík at the end of July 2006, it triggered me into going on a short trip to Iceland just to visit that concert.
+So when they announced a free gig in a park in Reykjavík at the end of July 2006, it triggered me into an impromptu short trip to Iceland just to visit that concert.

 I had no idea what to expect of Iceland, except for some general characteristics.
 That it is where the original natural phenomenon of the geyser comes from, and named after.
 And Reykjavík was supposed to be quite a nice & charming town.
 Other than that, I imagined it to be rather barren & cold – which are not my favourable conditions to be in.
 But the thought of seeing Sigur Rós on their native territory made me go for it with an open mind.
-I could book a weekend trip to Reykjavík and just turn up to this concert in the park.
-And while I was there anyway, I added a few extra days to explore the surroundings.
+I could book a weekend trip to Reykjavík and just turn up at this concert in the park.
+And while I was going there anyway, I might as well add a few extra days to explore the surroundings.